Scottsburg Senior High School: Athletics

-Scottsburg has a very impressive athletic program.
 Scottsburg High School's teams are the Warriors and the Warrioretts, and they compete in the Mid-Southern Conference of Indiana.

 Scottsburg competes in twenty one varsity sports.
 Scottsburg High School reinstated football in 2014 and it was a full varsity sport by the Fall of 2017.
 SHS also has teams that compete in archery and bowling, which are not IHSAA sanctioned but sponsored by their organizations.

-Scottsburg's boys' and girls' basketball teams have both been dominant traditions at the school.
-The Warriorettes have had seven players named to the elite Indiana All-Stars and legendary coach Donna Cheatham coached the All-Stars in 1986.
-In 1989, under the direction of Hall of Famer Donna Cheatham, the Scottsburg Warriorettes defeated Benton Central to win their first and only state championship in basketball.
+The Warriorettes basketball team have had seven players named to the elite Indiana All-Stars and legendary coach Donna Cheatham coached the All-Stars in 1986.
+In 1989, under the direction of Hall of Famer Donna Cheatham, the team defeated Benton Central to win their first and only state championship in basketball.
 The Warriorettes have won 16 sectional titles, 10 regional titles, three semi-state titles, and one State Championship.
 Retired Warriorette coach Donna Cheatham is the winningest girls basketball coach in the state.

 The Boys' Basketball team at Scottsburg has produced two All-Stars in LaVerne Altemeyer and Bill James.
 The winningest boys' coach in Scottsburg history is Jim Barley and he holds a record of 193–91.
 The Warriors have won 23 sectionals and six regionals.
 The 2022-2023 Warriors team was the IHSAA Boys Basketball Semi-State Runner Ups against Guerin Catholic with a final score of 56–40.

 The county rival is Austin High School located in Austin, which is also located in Scott County.
-The two schools have the County rivalry in boys and girls basketball Thanksgiving week.
+The two schools have the county rivalry games in boys and girls basketball Thanksgiving week.

 SHS Cheer Team has won four state titles, in 2006, 2008, 2009, and 2010.